Skip to main content

 However, the study did not find a beneficial effect of taking the supplement in those who have no AMD or were diagnosed with early AMD.

-A balanced diet with plenty of fresh fruits and vegetables is good for your general health and may also help your eye health.
+A balanced diet with plenty of fresh fruits and vegetables is good for your general health and may help your eye health.

 Research in this field is ongoing with some promising new drugs may show up in the future.